 “Mom, Dad, Tony’s got something to tell you.”

 So I told them.
 What I’d said about his mom hugging me and then I’d start crying happened exactly that way.
 And Scott was crying, too.

 Dr. Sanderson hugged me too, and said, “It isn’t the end of the world.
 Davis isn’t that far from here.
 You’ll be able to visit, and you can video chat every day so you’ll see each other that way.”

 “When are you moving?”
 Mrs. Sanderson asked.

 “I don’t know.
 It’s going to be a while because my folks have to find a house and actually buy it.
 Unless it’s a brand new house they’ll want to clean everything and paint and maybe change carpets or the kitchen appliances before we move in.
+Maybe even remodel it.
 So it’s going to be a while.
 But they want me to go along on the house hunt, and that means every weekend.”